 2. Update Your Website

 Your brand’s website is the most important hub for you and your holiday sales.
-Take some time to review your site and make sure it’s working and working well!
+Take some time to review your site and make sure it’s up-to-date and working well!

 If you’ve got a relatively small site (less than 500 total URLs), I recommend Screaming Frog’s SEO Spider.
 Not only does Screaming Frog have a cool name, but their tool will also analyze your site and provide a lot of valuable information.

 Use that information to clean up your pages.
-That includes fixing broken links, updating your page Headings with the most relevant copy, improving site speed, and much more.
+That includes fixing broken links, updating your page Headings with the most relevant copy, adding holiday-related Calls to Action, improving site speed, and much more.

 Beyond improvements, you should plan how to promote your books during the holidays.
 That might mean a new homepage featuring your newest or most popular books.
 Place a button to make buying easy and prominent.